-Jeff Bezos Is Giving Dolly Parton $100 Million in Latest Award
+Jeff Bezos is giving Dolly Parton $100 million in latest award

-(Bloomberg) — Jeff Bezos named Dolly Parton the latest recipient of his Courage and Civility award, handing the music legend $100 million to direct to any charities she chooses.
+Jeff Bezos named Dolly Parton the latest recipient of his Courage and Civility award, handing the music legend $100 million to direct to any charities she chooses.

 “She gives with her heart.
 What she’s done for kids, and literacy, and so many other things, is just incredible,” Bezos, 58, said in a video posted on social media.